 4. Rega RP6 with RB303 Tonearm

-First of all, Rega’s RP6 is a beautiful, magnificent-looking turntable which excels in virtually every single aspect of performance.
+First of all, Rega’s RP6 is a beautiful, magnificent-looking turntable that excels in virtually every single aspect of performance.

 It sports an elegant high-gloss black finish, it was designed with reliability in mind, and its performance can easily outshine that of the majority of boutique-level record players.
 It’s outfitted with a hand-assembled RB303 tonearm, a low-vibration 24v motor, and 3D CAD tech which greatly complements the tonearm’s accuracy.

-While it might be one of the most expensive turntables available on the market, it’s noiseless method of operation, the low-vibration motor, superior stability and impeccable accuracy will comply with your audiophile standards and taste, that’s guaranteed, to say the very least.
+While it might be one of the most expensive turntables available on the market, its noiseless method of operation, low-vibration motor, superior stability, and impeccable accuracy will comply with your audiophile standards and taste, that’s guaranteed, to say the very least.

 - Looks absolutely amazing